containers/podman/docs/source/markdown/podman-create.1.md

 In foreground mode (the default when **-d** is not specified), **podman run** can start the process in the container and attach the console to the process's standard input, output, and standard error.
-It can even pretend to be a TTY (this is what most commandline executables expect) and pass along signals.
+It can even pretend to be a TTY (this is what most command line executables expect) and pass along signals.
 The **-a** option can be set for each of stdin, stdout, and stderr.